skulltoaster/metalbandcampgiftclub/README.md

 Follow on Twitter: https://twitter.com/MetalBCgiftclub

-DM https://twitter.com/Petkau your birthday (DATE/MONTH) and your BandCamp Fan Wishlist URL and we'll Tweet your wishlist on your birthday!
+DM https://twitter.com/Petkau or email birthday@metalbandcampgiftclub.com your birthday (DATE/MONTH) and your BandCamp Fan Wishlist URL and we'll Tweet your wishlist on your birthday!

 ## Press